jrb-s2c-github/atomika/README.md

 9) Added sample inventories for single-node, single/basic control-plane and high availability clusters
 10) Added sample input yaml for Jetpack (jetpack/vars.yml)

+### V5_1 (Alpha release)
+1) Removed reboot step to ease the booting of Windows clusters on the HyperV default switch
+2) Added PowerShell commands to create an Ubuntu22 VM on Windows HyperV in two steps.
+See CREATE_VM_FROM_POWERSHELL.md for more.
+3) Improved documentation in general

 ## Outstanding
 1) Improve flow of cluster bootup.
 Currently, common task are firstly done on the control planes then on the workers.
 It would be better to perform all the common task simultaneously.